Donald Dewar: Out of parliament

-Return to Westminster
+Return to parliament (1978–1999)

+1978 Glasgow Garscadden by-election

-Donald Dewar was selected for the seat Glasgow Garscadden by a majority of three, after Dewar's friend in the Amalgamated Union of Engineering Workers MP Willie Small died unexpectedly.
+Donald Dewar was selected for the seat of Glasgow Garscadden by a majority of three, after Dewar's friend in the Amalgamated Union of Engineering Workers, MP Willie Small, died unexpectedly.
 He was returned to parliament at a by-election on 13 April 1978, a crucial victory which was seen as halting the rise of the Scottish National Party.

+1979 devolution referendum

 In Scotland's first referendum on devolution, held in March 1979, he campaigned for a "Yes" vote alongside the Conservative Alick Buchanan-Smith and the Liberal Russell Johnston.
 Though they won a narrow majority, it fell short of the 40% required, contributing to the downfall of the Callaghan Government, in May 1979.

-Opposition
+Front bench opposition

 Dewar gained a parliamentary platform as chairman of the Scottish Affairs Select Committee.
 After a year honing his inquisitorial skills, he joined the front bench in November 1980 as a Scottish affairs spokesman when Michael Foot became party leader.
 In 1981, as the Labour Party divided itself further due to internal disagreement, Dewar was almost deselected in his constituency by hard left activists, but he successfully defended himself against this threat.

 He rose quickly through the ranks, becoming Shadow Scottish Secretary in November 1983.
 On 21 December 1988, Dewar was in Lockerbie after the bombing of Pan Am Flight 103, as the member of the Shadow Cabinet in charge of Scottish affairs.
 In 1992, John Smith made him Shadow Social security Secretary and three years later, Dewar was made a Chief Whip for the Labour Party by Tony Blair.

-Secretary of State for Scotland; 1997–1999
+Secretary of State for Scotland (1997–1999)

 At the 1997 general election, he became MP for Glasgow Anniesland, which was mostly the same constituency with minor boundary changes.
 Labour won this election by a landslide, and Dewar was given the post of Secretary of State for Scotland.
 He was able to start the devolution process he dreamt of years earlier, and worked on creating the Scotland Act, popularly referred to as "Smith's unfinished business".
 When ratified, this was to give Scotland its first Parliament for nearly 300 years.

-1999 Scottish Parliament election

 In January 1998, he confirmed that he would stand for a seat in the Scottish Parliament.
 The first elections to the Scottish Parliament were held on 6 May 1999, with Dewar leading the Scottish Labour Party against their main opponents, the Scottish National Party led by Alex Salmond.
 He was elected as the Member of the Scottish Parliament (MSP) for Glasgow Anniesland, having the unusual distinction of being both an MP and MSP for the same constituency.

-First Minister of Scotland
+First Minister of Scotland (1999–2000)

+Election

 On 13 May 1999, Dewar was elected by the Scottish Parliament for the nominee for First Minister of Scotland, after receiving 71 votes by MSPs.
 On 17 May, he received the Royal Warrant of Appointment by Her Majesty the Queen at Holyroodhouse and was officially sworn in at the Court of Session.